C4T-BuT-S4D/neo/README.md

    automatically.

-2. Exploit writers don't upload the newly-created exploits to the exploit server, neither do they manage the distribution by hand, but rather submit them to the **Neo server** using the same client, and the server does all the work, distributing the exploit among the available clients.
+2. Exploit writers don't upload the newly-created exploits to the exploit server, neither do they manage the distribution manually, but rather submit them to the **Neo server** using the same client, and the server does all the work, distributing the exploit among the available clients.

 ## Usage